-In the Dayabhaga law, father is the absolute owner of all properties.
+In the Dayabhaga law, the father is the absolute owner of all properties.
 No question of partition arises during his lifetime.
-[Satchidananda Samanta vs Ranjan Kumar Basu And Others AIR 1992 Cal]
+Satchidananda Samanta vs Ranjan Kumar Basu And Others AIR 1992 Cal

-The Dayabhaga does not create a concept of joint family property consisting of the father and the son.
+The Dayabhaga does not create a concept of joint family property between the father and the son.
 Because so long as the father is alive, he is the master of all wealth.

-The right of partition open immediately after the death of the father.
+The right of partition opens immediately after the death of the father.
 Therefore all children get right in the property.
-All children have equal right hence they can partition the property.
+They have equal right in the property hence they can partition the property.

 You cannot get father’s properties (ancestral or self-acquired) in his lifetime.
 You have no right to claim partition or injunction because of lack of your interest in the property.